grassrootseconomics/org-website/content/blog/new-bills.rst

-We attended a meeting on DOEN's New Economy program, where our newest version of community currency bills were unveiled in Amsterdam.
-The new bills are printed in Germany on special paper provided by STRO.
+We attended a meeting on `DOEN's New Economy program <http://www.doen.nl/what-we-do/green/new-economy.htm>`_, where our newest version of community currency bills were unveiled in Amsterdam.
+The new bills are printed in Germany on special paper provided by `STRO <http://www.socialtrade.nl/>`_.
 They are the most secure and advanced bills we've ever used!

-We attended a meeting on DOEN's New Economy program, where our newest version of community currency bills were unveiled in Amsterdam.
-The new bills are printed in Germany on special paper provided by STRO.
-They are the most secure and advanced bills we've ever used!

-We attended a meeting on DOEN's New Economy program, where our newest version of community currency bills were unveiled in Amsterdam.
-The new bills are printed in Germany on special paper provided by STRO.
-They are the most secure and advanced bills we've ever used!

-	`DOEN's New Economy program <http://www.doen.nl/what-we-do/green/new-economy.htm>`_		`STRO <http://www.socialtrade.nl/>`_